 Managing your investments

-If you want to find out more about how to make the most of your super, take a look at the getting to know your super video and then make an appointment with a Bridges financial planner - your initial consultation is complimentary and obligation-free.
+To make an appointment with a Bridges financial planner - your initial consultation is complimentary and obligation-free.
 Visit Bridges to find out more about Bridges and the vast range of services available, or call Silvana on 8212 6166.